Automation Event of the Year - Nintex ProcessFest® 2021 - Goes Virtual on 20 May

 Business Tech conference will highlight latest innovations in process management and automation software with 90-minute virtual keynote and on-demand access to business, technical and partner best practices

-LONDON, April 14, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced that registration is open for the company's annual conference, Nintex ProcessFest® 2021.
-Everyone seeking to reimagine, transform and optimise the way people work through process management and automation is encouraged to register for the 90-minute virtual keynote taking place on Thursday, 20 May 2021 from 3 p.m. to 4:30 p.m.
-BST.
+AUCKLAND, New Zealand, April 15, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced that registration is open for the company's annual conference, Nintex ProcessFest® 2021.
+Everyone seeking to reimagine, transform and optimise the way people work through process management and automation is encouraged to register for the 90-minute virtual keynote taking place on Friday, 21 May 2021 from 10 a.m. to 11:30 a.m.
+NZST.

 - Register for Nintex ProcessFest 2021 at https://www.nintex.com/processfest.
 Registration is free and every attendee will receive access to hours of valuable business, technical and partner content following the keynote.